Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-Performing the protocol steps outlined in section \ref{subsec2.1_protocol}, coin flips are performed for each realization of the $K$-step long random sequence for the back-to-back case, yielding the performance summarized in Table~\ref{tab:coinflip-results}.
-We perform 52,978 successful coin flips within 34$\,$s, yielding a rate of about 1,500 unbiased single-photon coin flips per second.
+Performing the protocol steps outlined above, coin flips are performed for each realization of the $K$-step long random sequence for the back-to-back case, yielding the performance summarized in Table~\ref{tab:coinflip-results}.

+We perform 52,978 successful coin flips within 34$\,$s, yielding a rate of about 1,500 secure single-photon coin flips per second.
 Honest aborts due to sequences in which no photon is detected are almost negligible for the chosen length of $K$.
-Honest aborts due to deviations between Alice and Bob's outcomes, however, appear in $P_\textrm{AB}=1.4\%$ of the cases, in good agreement with the theoretical prediction that the honest abort probability converges to QBER/2, as such an error is detected in 1/2 of the cases in the protocol.
-Using the $a$ parameter and the photon statistics we can calculate the maximum cheating probabilities of Alice and Bob to be $P^\textrm{A}=P^\textrm{B}=90.0\%$, confirming that the protocol is fair, while the coin flip outcome probabilities of $P_0 = 49.9 \%$ and $P_1 = 50.1\%$ confirm the assumption of a random basis choice and the balanced generation of a random bit.
-From the measured $P_\textrm{AB}$ we can further estimate the equivalent cheating probability for a classical coin flipping protocol resulting in 91.6$\%$.
+Honest aborts due to deviations between Alice and Bob's outcomes, however, appear in $P_\textrm{AB}=1.4\%$ of the cases, in good agreement with the theoretical prediction that the honest abort probability converges to $e$/2, as such an error is detected in 1/2 of the cases in the protocol.
+Using the $a$ parameter and the photon statistics we can calculate the maximum cheating probabilities of Alice and Bob to be $P^\textrm{A}=P^\textrm{B}=90.0\%$, confirming that the protocol is fair, while the coin flip outcome probabilities of $P_0 = 49.9 \%$ and $P_1 = 50.1\%$ confirm the assumption of a random basis choice and the correct generation of a random bit.
+From the measured honest abort probability $P_\textrm{AB}$ we can further estimate the equivalent cheating probability for a classical coin flipping protocol resulting in 91.6$\%$.
 The smaller cheating probabilities observed for the quantum version of the coin flipping protocol demonstrates that we indeed experimentally achieved a quantum advantage.
 Moreover, the same protocol carried out with a phase-randomized WCP source of same $\mu$ using the same experimental setup would yield calculated cheating probabilities of 90.3$\%$, higher than in the single-photon case.
 Hence, we demonstrate not only a quantum advantage, but also a single photon advantage compared to WCP-based implementations, as predicted in the protocol simulations.